 A test for free-living plant-parasitic nematodes from soil including extraction, counts and identification to genus/species (including root-lesion nematodes) of any free living nematodes found within your sample.
 We also supply information on any pathogenic nematodes found (Plese note: virus vectors require specialist extraction methods).

-A bait test to identify Phytophthora (except P. rubi, and P. idaei.) and Pythium in soil.
+A bait test to detect a wide range of Phytophthora (except P. rubi, and P. idaei.) and Pythium Pythium in soil.
 Both Phytophthora and Pythium are fungus-like organisms causing disease in a range of plants.

 Registered Office: 65 Gresham St, London, EC2V 7NQ.
 Registered in England & Wales, No 9413107.
 Fera is a joint venture company of Capita Plc, 65 Gresham St, London, EC2V 7NQ.
 Registered in England and Wales No 02081330.
 VAT Registration ID: GB 618184140